 Smush.it offers an API that performs these optimizations (except for stripping JPEG meta data) automatically, and this plugin seamlessly integrates Smush.it with WordPress.

 EWWW Image Optimizer

 Another option which brings the same effective compressing image feature for you is EWW Image Optimizer.
 This plugin allows you to compress the images right after you upload or scan for current images in your site and reduce its size.

 To start optimizing a WordPress website speed, we first have to catch the site.
 Caching means that the web server will generate all static HTML, CSS files from your dynamic PHP scripts so that the site won’t have to re-process all the heavy and complicated PHP code and save a lot of time displaying the site.
 Caching is really effective to speed up your site.
 Two popular plugins I bring here is WP Super Cache and W3 Total Cache.

 1. WP Super Cache

-With over one million of users active installed, WP Super Cache is one of the most famous plugins of WP.
-Because, caching handled by WP Super Cache is very effective and simple to set up which makes this plugin is the first choice to optimize a WordPress site speed.
+With over one million of users active installed, WP Super Cache is one of the most popular plugins for WordPress.
+Because caching handled by WP Super Cache is very efficient and straightforward to set up which makes this plugin is the first choice to optimize a WordPress site speed.

 W3 Total Cache improves the user experience of your site by improving your server performance, caching every aspect of your site, reducing the download times and providing transparent content delivery network (CDN) integration.